SaumyaBhandari/PlantDisease_Knowledge/Papers and Reviews/Southern bacterial wilt (Ralstonia solanacearum race 3 biovar 2).md

 	-   Can survive in the soil for several years
 	-
 Symptomps:
-	-   Similar symptoms to bacterial wilt, but affects tomato plants in warmer regions
+	-   Similar symptoms to [[Bacterial wilt (Ralstonia solanacearum)|bacterial wilt]], but affects tomato plants in warmer regions